-With Software Update Manager (SUM) 1.0 SP 20, a new use case is introduced for DMO of SUM: DMO with System Move.
+With Software Update Manager (SUM) 1.0 SP 20 (and higher), a new use case is introduced for DMO of SUM: DMO with System Move.
 This blog provides an introduction into this use case, which is of course described in the respective DMO guide, section “DMO with System Move”.

 Note: you should be familiar with the DMO introduction before reading this blog.

 Scenario is that you want to change the host of your Primary Application Server (PAS) instance during the DMO procedure.
 Until now, this was not possible during DMO.

 - to change the PAS host inside your System landscape, or

 - to move your system to a different network area / data center, or